An Adversarial Approach to Identification: Models without parametric restrictions

 \subsection{Semiparametric regression models}

-The results in Section \ref{sec:semiparametric_pushforward} do not distinguish between observed variables generated by an economic model, such as outcomes, and observed variables used as conditioning variables, including control and instrumental variables.
 In this section, we focus on semiparametric models with both observed and unobserved heterogeneity.
-Our primary goal is to clarify how conditioning variables are treated within our framework and to provide a blueprint for verifying the assumptions of Corollary \ref{thm:pushforward_sharp} for models with discrete and continuous conditioning variables.
-We begin by introducing the relevant notation and assumptions, followed by further discussion.
+Our primary goal is to clarify how conditioning variables (including regressors and instrumental variables) are treated within our framework.
+We also provide a blueprint for verifying the assumptions of Corollary \ref{thm:pushforward_sharp} for models with discrete and continuous conditioning variables.
 Section \ref{sec:example_manski} provides an example.

-Many semiparametric models specify an outcome equation such as:
+Many semiparametric models have an outcome equation of the form:

 where $Y \in \mathcal{Y}$, $X \in \mathcal{X}$, and $U \in \mathcal{U}$ are random variables, $\theta \in \Theta$ is an unknown parameter, and $h:\mathcal{X} \times \mathcal {U} \times \Theta \to \mathcal{Y}$ is a (structural) function known up to $\theta$. $Y$ denotes outcome variables, $X$ denotes observed variables, and $U$ unobserved variables.